George Sylvester Viereck: Early life and education

 George Sylvester Viereck was born in Munich on 31 December 1884.
 His father, Louis Viereck, had been born in Berlin in 1851 to the unmarried actress Edwina Viereck.
-It was rumored that Louis was the son of Kaiser William I, but then Louis von Prillwitz, from the Prince Augustus lineage in Prussia, acknowledged Louis as his son.
+It was rumored that Louis was the son of Kaiser William I. However, Louis von Prillwitz, from the Prince Augustus lineage in Prussia, acknowledged Louis as his son.
 Louis joined the Socialist Party in 1870, and eight years later was banished from Berlin under Otto von Bismarck's Anti-Socialist Laws.
 In 1881, he became editor of a socialist periodical in Munich.
 In 1884, he was elected to the Reichstag, but was imprisoned in 1886 for attending Socialist Party meetings.
 He left the Party upon his release from prison.

 George's mother, Laura Viereck, was born in San Francisco to William Viereck, a younger brother of Edwina Viereck.
 William was an unsuccessful revolutionary who had fled the German States like other Forty-Eighters and operated a German theatre in San Francisco.
 After William's death in 1865, his wife returned to Germany with their children.
 In 1881, Laura married her first cousin Louis.

 Louis emigrated to the United States in 1896, and Laura followed some months later with the eleven-year-old George, who preferred going by his middle name "Sylvester".
 As an adolescent, Sylvester was already writing poetry.
 His heroes were Jesus Christ, Napoleon Bonaparte, and Oscar Wilde.
 His 1907 novel The House of the Vampire was heavily influenced by Wilde's The Importance of Being Earnest.
 By 1901, Louis had become an American citizen.
 While still in college in 1904, young Viereck published his first poetry collection after obtaining the help of literary critic Ludwig Lewisohn.
 Viereck graduated from the College of the City of New York in 1906.